wonma/100-days-of-code/log.md

  - radio inputs' **name** attributes should associate with the **id** value of the fieldset.

 > We expect users to abide by rules.
 But, Humans are prone to errors.
 It's our job to ensure the shape of the data we expect in each field is correct.
-> So, I noticed that the **'name' attribute is almost always used** and I'll keep an eye on it.
+I also noticed that the **'name' attribute is almost always used** and I'll keep an eye on it.
 This is to send data in key/value pair later on.

 **Thoughts**
 Absolutely loved what I learned today.
 I finally feel comfortable about using form tags.
 This is the gift of being consistent in learning Front-end basics!

+---
+### Day 17: August 31, Wednesday

+**Today's Progress**
+Learned how to submit form data to a server.
+1. form tag can have ==> action='/login', method='POST'
+2. Full URL vs. absolute path vs. relative path
+- If action attribute is not specified, the current page url will be used.
+- If I'm on the 'https://wonmikwon.com/profile and I submit the form that has '/login', it will send a request to 'https://wonmikwon.com/login'
+ That is, the absolute path is appended to the base URL of the website.

+**Thoughts**
+Not directly related to the subject (HTTP), but it was great to review how absolute/relative paths work.

 <!--
 ### Day 1: June 27, Monday